OleHolmNielsen/Niflheim_system/docs/System_administration.rst

 When the node is turned on, it all happens automatically with no operator intervention at all !
 The BIOS boot order must still have PXE/network before the hard disk.

-Please see the following page for information about the pxeconfig toolkit:
+Please see the PXE-booting_ page section *Automated network installation with pxeconfig* for information about the pxeconfig_ toolkit.

-* :ref:`Automated_network_installation_with_pxeconfig`.

 .. _pxeconfig: https://gitlab.com/surfsara/pxeconfig